DaisyWambui/Youtube_scraping-Abel-mutua-/README.md

 # Youtube_scraping-Abel-mutua-
-Analyzing youtube video details for my favorite youtuber[Abel mutua].Scraping data from youtube and analyzing it.
-<br/>Using python and its libraries to gather the data from youtube,clean and visualize the data.
-<br/>The data has title of the video,published date,view count,comment count and likes count for each video.
+I conducted a YouTube scraping project focused on analyzing the content of my favorite YouTuber, Abel Mutua.
+Using Python libraries such as Beautiful Soup and Selenium, I scraped data on his video titles, descriptions, views, likes, and comments.
+Then, I performed data cleaning and analysis to gain insights into his most popular videos, most common themes, and audience engagement patterns.
+This project demonstrated my skills in web scraping, data cleaning, and data analysis using Python.
+The project code and findings can be found on my GitHub repository.